Aminesmaeili79/dotfiles/README.md

 ## Usage

 ### Dotfiles
-After running the installer script, the dotfiles will be symlinked to their respective locations in your home directory.
-For example:
+After running the installer script, the dotfiles need to get linked to your home directory.
+You can run the following command inside the dotfiles repository:
-- `~/.zshrc` will point to `~/dotfiles/.zshrc`.
-- `~/.config/alacritty/alacritty.toml` will point to `~/dotfiles/.config/alacritty/alacritty.toml`.
+`stow -t ~/ . `

 ### Installer Script
 The installer script will: